 Active transportation is human-powered transportation that engages people in healthy physical activity while they travel from place to place.
 It includes people walking, bicycling, and rolling (eg. using strollers, wheelchairs/mobility devices, skateboarding, rollerblading, and more).

 The Ohio Department of Transportation (ODOT) owns and maintains over 1,300 miles of roadways in District 8; this state-owned roadway network can be either a barrier or enabler for people to walk, bike and roll safely throughout the district.
-The District 8 Active Transportation Plan will identify gaps, needs, opportunities, and priorities for walking and biking and will align with the state’s vision and goals for active transportation that were identified in the Walk.Bike.Ohio Policy Plan.
+The District 8 Active Transportation Plan identifies gaps, needs, opportunities, and priorities for walking and biking and will align with the state’s vision and goals for active transportation that were identified in the Walk.Bike.Ohio Policy Plan.
 By identifying key active transportation connections on the state system, we aim to improve bicycle and pedestrian connectivity and to support network development in many communities.
 The plan will enhance strategic coordination with local governments to implement connected pedestrian and bicycle networks, inform District Multi-Year Workplans, and identify standalone priority projects which may be funded using ODOT’s formula programs.

-The plan will assess pedestrian and bicyclist connections across the 7-county region (Preble, Greene, Butler, Warren, Clinton, Hamilton and Clermont counties).
+The plan assessed pedestrian and bicyclist connections across the 7-county region (Preble, Greene, Butler, Warren, Clinton, Hamilton and Clermont counties).
 It will then identify needs and priorities only for the state-maintained roadway system, which includes State and US Routes outside of City jurisdictional limits, including those within County, Township and Village jurisdictional limits.

 complete